DyloG783/gamer-buddy/README.md

+# About

+This application is firstly a passion, then secondly a portfolio project called Gamer Buddy.
+It is currently running in production and can be used by anyone at https://www.gamer-buddy.com/!

+Gamer Buddy is built on `NextJs`, `React`, `Postgres` / `Prisma`, integrating with `Pusher` for real time message updates, and `Clerk` auth to manage authentication and authorisation through classic credentials, or common social logins.

+The point of Gamer Buddy is for users to connect and be able to chat with other players of games that they have saved to their profile.
+Once you save a game to your profile you have access to a public game chat forum.

+Users can view other player's profiles through the public game chat forum, and request to connect with them privately.

+A user will be notified of a connection request, and can accept it to begin talking privately.

+This completes the flow of the application.
+Users can go and play their games on whatever platform is relevant for them, now that they have found eachother!!

+## Deployed

+The production instance of Gamer Buddy is deployed to Vercel.
+Pushed to the main branch deploy a new version to Vercel, and post install scipts are run to update the production database instance.

+## Testing

+### Jest:

+_Due to the NextJs's use of new async server components, Jest can't test components in isolation if they are async server rendered.
+It is mentioned in NextJs's documentation to rely on end-to-end tests for testing these new types of components.
+Due to this most testing is managed with Playwright in this project._

+Run tests with `npm run test`

+### Playwright:

+End-to-end tests need to use a dummy or mock account which exists in the test/dev instance of Clerk auth.
+When tests are run in this app temporary seed data is setup, and later torn down, which adds

+Run tests with `npx playwright test`

+- Need to have permanent user in both dev & production for authentication created in Clerk which is used for authentication and test data to be associated to for end-to-end tests (user: `automation1@gbtestpermanent.com`).
+- automation uses `automation_test_users.ts` seed file to create games, and other usrs/relations.

 ---

+# Misc

+_Project related information for troubleshooting etc_

+### Prisma ORM

-View prisma dashboard in browser command:
+- View local prisma dashboard in browser command: `npx prisma studio`.

-npx prisma studio /

-Update Prisma after changing schema:
+- Update Prisma types, etc, after changing schema:

-1. npx prisma db push (or 'prisma migrate dev' to keep existing data)
+  1.  `npx prisma db push` (or `prisma migrate dev` to keep existing data through migrations).
-2. npx prisma generate
+  2.  `npx prisma generate`.

-PSQL:
+### PSQL commands for psql terminal:

-view databases; \l
+view databases `\l`.
-connect to db; \c mydb
+connect to db `\c mydb`.
-view tables; \dt
+view tables `\dt`.
-delete all data from table; DELETE FROM your_table_name;
+delete all data from table `DELETE FROM your_table_name`. quit psql `\q`.
-quit psql; \q

-Current script flow:

-1. saveTwitchAuthTokenToDb; fetches auth token from twitch api and saves it to db
-2. saveGamesToDb; fetches all multiplayer games and upserts them to db
-3. repeat above for 'savemodes...' 'saveGenres...' 'savePlatforms...'
-4. reun scripts to create relation connections for the above data

-Update npm packages:

-1. npx npm-check-updates
-2. (update all) follow given prompts to update package.json, then npm install to install
-   - (update single) npm update [package] i.e. npm update @testing-library/jest-dom

-Jest:

-Run tests with; npm run test

-Playwright:

-Run tests with; npx playwright test

-- Need to have permanent user (per environment?) for authentication created in Clerk first (automation1@gbtest.com)
-- automation uses automation_test_data to create games, and other usrs/relations

-env per environment:
-dotenv -e .env.development -- npx prisma db pull

-Vercel deployment scripts:
+### Vercel deployment

+To keep things simple in this portfolio project, when a new deployment is made to production, the below post install script is run which re-runs all of the scripts required to add games, genres, relations, to the database.
+This allows the addition of games by loosening restrictions in the scripts which pull games, etc from the IGDB API.
+This means that prisma migrations are not used.

+scripts:
-"postinstall": "prisma db push && prisma generate && prisma db seed && next build && npm run allGameData"
+_this script found in package.json is run in the production instance on each proudction deployment_ `"postinstall": "prisma db push && prisma generate && prisma db seed && next build && npm run allGameData"`

+### if dotenv is used

+env per environment example: `dotenv -e .env.development -- npx prisma db pull`